UgursalOzanARIK/MvvmMovieApp/README.md

 8.Popular people detail page such as biography,birthdate,movies in which they take part

-9.Movie fragment sort functioanlity by Imdb Rate, Release Date and Default
+9.Movie fragment sort functionality by Imdb Rate, Release Date and Default

-10.Show fragment sort functioanlity by Imdb Rate, Release Date and Default
+10.Show fragment sort functinality by Imdb Rate, Release Date and Default

 # **Tools**